DennisSoemers/DeadlyCombat/README.md

 ## Runtime Requirements (for users)

 At runtime, the plugin has the following requirements.
-Any user of this plugin (or mods that in turn require this plugin) need to have this installed locally.
+Any user of this plugin (or any mod that in turn requires this plugin) needs to have this installed locally.

 - The Elder Scrolls V: Skyrim Special Edition.
   - Tested with version 1.5.97 (SSE).
-  - Assumed ompatible with versions 1.6.353 and above.
+  - Assumed compatible with versions 1.6.353 and above.
-  - Assumed compatible with Skyrim VR.
+  - Assumed incompatible with Skyrim VR.
 - [Skyrim Script Extender](https://skse.silverlock.org/)
 - [Address Library for SKSE Plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444)